grafana/mimir/docs/sources/operators-guide/tools/mimir-continuous-test.md

 ### Alerts

-The released [Mimir alerts]({{< relref "../visualizing-metrics/installing-dashboards-and-alerts.md" >}}) include checks on failures tracked by mimir-continuous-test.
+[Grafana Mimir alerts]({{< relref "../visualizing-metrics/installing-dashboards-and-alerts.md" >}}) include checks on failures that mimir-continuous-test tracks.
-We recommend using the provided alerts when running mimir-continuous-test.
+When running mimir-continuous-test, use the provided alerts.